Best electric bikes under £1,000 / $1,000: Give your ride a boost without breaking the bank

 How often should I charge my electric bike?

-Some electric bikes will be exclusively pedal assist - in the UK these are the only type that are legal on the roads, while in the US these are Class 1.
+Some electric bikes will be exclusively pedal assist - in the UK and Europe these are the only types that are legal on the roads, while in the US these are Class 1.
 Some, mainly in the US, might also have a throttle installed, making them Class 2.
 Whichever way they apply power, most have more than enough to keep you going at a decent speed, making battery range one of the most important factors when buying a new bike.

 How can I keep my e-bike safe?

-Once you've taken the plunge and invested in an all-new electric bike, the last thing you want to happen is for it to be stolen.
-Fortunately, there are plenty of things you can do to reduce this risk.
-We have an article dedicated to advising how to prevent bike theft, but the key takeaways are to ensure you choose the best bike lock, ensure you know how to lock a bike correctly, and shop around to compare bicycle insurance (opens in new tab) to ensure you are covered by the best bike insurance policy for your needs.
+We have an article dedicated to advising how to prevent bike theft, but the key takeaways are to ensure you choose one of the best bike locks, ensure you know how to lock a bike correctly and shop around to compare bicycle insurance to ensure you are covered by the best bike insurance policy for your needs.

 Get The Leadout Newsletter